 As Seen On TV

-You can taste some of the best cupcakes in the country by visiting Smallcakes.
+You can taste some of the best cupcakes in the country by visiting Smallcakes in Destin.
 It was featured on both Cupcakes Wars and the Food Network.
 They have a lot of different flavors to choose from including lemon, chocolate, strawberry, peanut butter and vanilla.
 No matter what kind of cupcake you are looking for, you can probably find it here.
 Most of their cupcakes are made using delicious buttercream icing and decadent fillings.
 A word of warning though.
 If you eat a cupcake from here, cupcakes from other places will never come close to how good these are!

-The locals rave about Gypsea Crepes.
+The locals in Panama City rave about Gypsea Crepes.
 After you eat here, you’ll see why!
 This highly-ranked restaurant features both sweet and savory crepes.
 Their sweet crepes feature toppings like peanut butter, whipped cream, strawberry or yogurt.
 You can get them with up to four different fruits.
 If you’d rather have a savory crepe, you’ll find plenty of them here as well.
 Toppings include cheese, tomatoes and spinach.

 Visit The Panhandle For The Attractions While Enjoying Some Delicious Food Along The Way